Leafwing-Studios/asm-docs/docs/signals/decisions.md

 ### Wander

-1. Weight each adjacent, passable tile based on their negative signals.
+1. Weight each adjacent, passable tile based on their `negative_perception`.
+   1. A higher negative perception always results in a lower chance of selection: the weights must monotonically decrease with negative perception.
+   2. Proportional scaling does not matter, as weights get renormalized to 1 anyways.
+   3. `weight = 1 / negative_perceptions` is a sensible formula to start.
 2. Select one of those tiles randomly as the destination tile.
 3. Move to that tile.
 4. Clear intent.